dominicmkennedy/dominic-site/src/routes/tmp-path-for-ben/+page.md

 ```

 To handle state in Froglet, we declare a signature called `State`.
-The `shore` field tracks the position of our animals by creating a mapping from `Animal` to `Position`.
+The `shore` field tracks our animals' position by mapping from `Animal` to `Position`.
-The last field, `boat`, stores the position of the boat.
+The last field, `boat`, stores the boat's position.
 The first field, `next`, may point to our next state (the `lone` keyword means at most one).
-This creates a 'linked list' of `State` signature's that track the positions of our entities over time.
+This is meant to create a 'linked list' of `State` signatures that track the positions of our entities over time (this alone won't make a correct 'linked list' of time states; we must also declare linearity, which we rectify in the next section).

 This is in stark contrast to the implicit expression of states in Temporal Forge: